Coolest Homemade Peanuts Characters and Charlie Brown Costume Ideas

 The netting worked great – you can see out but no-one could see in.
 Linus and Pigpen hot glued pipe cleaners to their heads for hair.
 Peppermint Patty used a combination of yarn and pipe cleaners for her hair.
 Sally and Lucy hot glued pillow stuffing to their heads and then spray painted.
 Schroeder used caulking that expands and it actually came out that yellow color.

 For Snoopy I took a liter soda bottle and cut the bottom into flaps positioned it onto the round paper Mache head and paper Mache it to the head.
 I built up around the bottle with newspaper to make the snout bigger and paper Mache over that to make it smoother.
-I covered the whole head with a white fleece material and hot glued the ends of this material to the inside of the mask.
+Then, I covered the whole head with a white fleece material and hot glued the ends of this material to the inside of the mask.
 I spray painted a Styrofoam ball with black paint and pushed it onto the soda bottle spout.
 The ears and eyebrows are black felt hot glued to the head.

 Everyone loved our costume!